 xdb6.jar along with

-/opt/PostgreSQL/EnterpriseDB-xDBReplicationServer/lib/jdbc/ if one or more tables in Oracle Publication contins an
+/usr/edb/xdb/lib/jdbc/ if one or more tables in Oracle Publication contains an

 XMLType column when using Oracle to EDB Postgres Advanced Server/PostgreSQL replication.

-Step 3: If the subscription server is running on a different host than the publication server, repeat steps 1 and 2 for the subscription server host.
+Step 3: If the subscription server is running on a host different from the publication server, repeat steps 1 and 2 for the subscription server host.

-The directions in this section apply only if SQL Server will be used as the publication or subscription database.
+These instructions apply only if you're using SQL Server as the publication or subscription database.

 jtds-1.3.1.jar must be accessible to the Java virtual machine (JVM) on the host running the publication server and the subscription server.
 If the publication server and subscription server are running on separate hosts, the